 We urge you to follow through on these promises by taking the following steps in office:

 - Halt all Title 42 expulsions of asylum-seekers, which remove people to danger without a fair hearing, and restore access to statutory asylum, withholding of removal, and Convention Against Torture protections.
-We are very concerned that you have not yet explicitly committed to end Title 42 expulsions and urge you to do so now.
+We are very concerned that you have not yet explicitly committed to a specific timeline to end Title 42 expulsions and urge you to do so now.
 Other protections will be a dead letter so long as people are barred or expelled without due process before they are able to access them.

 - End family detention, and honor protections for children laid out in the Trafficking Victims’ Protection Act and the Flores settlement.

 - Reverse regulatory bars to asylum eligibility imposed by the Trump administration, expand the use of parole and other alternatives to detention, and restore access to work authorization for asylum-seekers awaiting the outcome of their removal proceedings.

 - End all criminal prosecutions of nonviolent border-related offenses, including but not limited to so-called “zero tolerance” prosecutions of asylum-seekers and parents traveling with children.

 - Grant Deferred Enforced Departure (DED) protections to immigrants from countries facing humanitarian crisis, including all Temporary Protected Status (TPS) holders, so as to ensure the U.S. government does not send any more people into harm’s way.